nethesis/status/README.md

 **Required Variables:**

 - `PODMAN_SOCKET`: The path to the Podman or Docker socket on the host.
 This is mounted into the Traefik container.
-- `USER_ID` (optional): Your Linux user ID, used only to help compose the rootless Podman socket path.

 **Why is this necessary?**